kmissoumi/workshop-sauce-orchestrate/README.md

 ### Step 2
   - Reasearch any blockers that you hit.
   - Walkthrough the entire workshop a 2nd time by yourself.
+    - Make sure you're on the latest commit of this repo! <!-- git usage is in a different workshop -->
     - Go through all the modules in order.
     - Execute all the commands.
     - Explain your answers.
     - Describe your thought process.
     - All the notes are in this file as HTML comments <!-- see -->
-    - Send feedback! <!-- please, thank you! >
+    - Send feedback! <!-- please, thank you! -->
   - Supplement this workshop with [The Missing Semester](https://missing.csail.mit.edu/).

 <br>